rjbernaldo/self-taught-cs/README.md

     - /home   - stores personal files and documents
     - /lib    - libraries required by apps in bin or sbin
     - /mnt    - manually mounted drives
-    - /media  - automatically managed by OS
-    - /opt    - manually installed software from vendors resides like printers, etc
+    - /opt    - manually installed software from vendors like printers, etc
     - /proc   - psuedofiles that contain information about system resources as PID folders
     - /root   - root user's home folder, location ensures it always has access to /home
     - /run    - (tempfs) runs in ram